mikgroup/mridata-python/README.md

 To upload GE dataset for example

-	mridata upload_ge --anatomy Knee --fullysampled True P123456.7
+	mridata upload_ge --username USERNAME --password PASSWORD --project_name PROJECT_NAME --anatomy Knee --fullysampled True P123456.7

-The program will prompt you for username and password.
+A list of uploading options can be viewed using the command:

+	mridata upload -h